Lori Allen (businesswoman)

-Lori Allen is an American businessperson, television personality, and author known for her appearances on Say Yes to the Dress: Atlanta.
+Lori Allen is an American businessperson, television personality, and author best known for her appearances on Say Yes to the Dress: Atlanta.

 She is the founder of Bridals by Lori and an advocate for breast cancer awareness.

 Career

-In 1980, Allen opened the bridal salon, Bridals by Lori.
-In 2010, Allen and bridal consultant Monte Durham are featured in the reality television series, Say Yes to the Dress: Atlanta.
+In 1980, Lori Allen established the bridal salon, Bridals by Lori.
+In 2010, she began starring alongside bridal consultant Monte Durham in the reality television series, Say Yes to the Dress: Atlanta.
 Allen uses the show as a platform to advocate for breast cancer awareness.
 In April 2019, Allen tripped while filming a promo of Say Yes to the Dress Atlanta, leaving her with two cracked ribs, broken wrists, a broken nose, a concussion, and black eyes.

 Personal life

 Allen is married to Eddie Allen.
-They have a son, Cory, and daughter, Mollie Surratt.
+The couple have a son, Cory, and a daughter, Mollie Surratt.
 In 2012, she had a double mastectomy and several surgeries to treat her breast cancer.